 McCaffrey (5-11, 202) looks undersized, but he still should be a first or second-rounder.
 Teams love his work ethic and pushing his teammates to be better.

 The Broncos could use more offense weapons for Paxton Lynch.
 John Ross, O.J.
 Howard and Christian McCaffrey could all be intriguing options to help Lynch.
-Of the three, only Howard is still on the board.
-He would give Denver a play-maker at tight end.
+Of the three, only Ross is still on the board.
+He would give Denver a speedy slot receiver and a play-maker.